twg/wikiwash/README.md

 these cronjobs call scripts in the `scripts` folder, and do download large amounts of data from Wikimedia's dump server.

+## Localization

+WikiWash uses the [i18next](http://i18next.com/) library.
+Translations are stored in `frontend/locales` as small, simple JSON documents.
+The `en.json` file serves as a template for others.

 ## Libraries

 #### HTTP server